 Kimberly Ruppel is a Member of Dickinson Wright’s Troy office.
 For over 19 years, Kim has provided counsel and representation to clients in a range of commercial and business disputes and litigation.
-Known as a trusted advisor with a skill for developing efficient and cost-sensitive solutions, Kim represents clients in matters related to healthcare disputes and litigation, HIPAA compliance, governmental investigations, ERISA and insurance claims and coverage issues, probate, fiduciary and trust litigation, and class actions in state and Federal courts.
+Known as a trusted advisor with a skill for developing efficient and cost-sensitive solutions, Kim represents clients in matters related to healthcare disputes and litigation, HIPAA compliance, telemedicine issues, governmental investigations, ERISA and insurance claims and coverage issues, probate, fiduciary and trust litigation, and class actions in state and Federal courts.

 University of MichiganB.A., 1990